 Moody student organizations exist to edify and mature our student body, honing students' gifts and broadening their knowledge of the world.
 Each of Moody's over 30 student organizations has a specific focus and also helps to give students an opportunity to learn about issues such as leadership, cross-cultural understanding, mentoring, outreach, media, and personal wellness.

-Core Leadership Groups
+Student Life Leadership Groups

 Student Government Association (SGA)